External diffusion limited aggregation on a spanning-tree-weighted random planar map: Liouville quantum gravity and the one-sided mated-CRT map

 \subsection{Liouville quantum gravity (LQG) surfaces}

 Let $\gamma \in (0,2)$, let $\mcl D \subset \BB C$, and let $h$ be a variant of the Gaussian free field (GFF) on $\mcl D$ (see~\cite{shef-gff,ss-contour,ig1,ig4} for more on the GFF).
 Heuristically speaking, a $\gamma$-LQG surface is the random surface parametrized by $\mcl D$ with Riemannian metric tensor $e^{\gamma h} \, (dx^2 + dy^2)$, where $dx^2 + dy^2$ is the Euclidean Riemannian metric tensor on $\mcl D$.
 Such surfaces arise as the scaling limits of random planar maps in various topologies.
-In particular, the spanning-tree-weighted random planar map corresponds to $\gamma = \sqrt 2$, so, for simplicity, we will restrict ourselves to this value of $\gamma$ throughout this paper.
+In particular, the spanning-tree-weighted random planar map corresponds to $\gamma = \sqrt 2$, so, for simplicity, we will restrict ourselves to this value of $\gamma$ in our exposition of LQG in this paper.

 The above definition of LQG surfaces does not make literal sense since $h$ is a distribution, not a function, so cannot be exponentiated.
 However, one can give a rigorous definition of LQG surfaces following~\cite{shef-kpz,shef-zipper,wedges}, as follows.